 • An RFID reader releases some interrogation pulse in the form of radio signals and indicates the reader to read the encoded information

 Every old technology is someday replaced by a newer innovation.
-The same is the case with barcodes vs QR codes.
+The same is the case with barcodes vs. QR codes.

 Introduced in 1952, barcodes helped businesses streamline their inventory and other similar processes.
 QR codes just helped them diversify into innovative directions.